Get A Free Legal Consultation

 “When I got told they knew many years prior what asbestos would do to the human being,” Walter said, “I got mad and said, ‘Heck with this noise, they’re gonna hear from me.’”

-And they did, to the tune of a $40.1 million settlement.
+And they did, to the tune of a $40.1 million verdict.

 Walter started working young.
 “My dad died when I was fourteen years old,” he said.
 He went to work milking cows before school.
 At seventeen, schooling complete, Walter followed his uncle to sea.
 “I was impressed,” he said, “that Navy uniform, you know.”